Micro-Drilling: 9 Questions to Answer Before Beginning

 Another technique to micro-drill on an angle requires a machine with a B-axis swivel spindle.
 First, the spindle feeds the drill point perpendicular to the entry point of a workpiece.
 Once the drill makes contact with the work, the B axis swivels to the angle spec and drills the hole.
 Using this method, only one tool is needed.

 The next question Mr. Burley wants to know from a prospective micro-drilling shop is how many holes are needed in the workpiece.
-Micro-drilling can be used very effectively in volume production both in workpiece quantities and number of holes per part (see “Try This On for Size” page 29).
+Micro-drilling can be used effectively in volume production both in workpiece quantities and number of holes per part. (see “Try This on for Size” at the bottom of this page.)

 “The number of holes needed to be drilled can change the recommendation and specifications of the micro-drilling process,” Mr. Burley says.
 “If the job calls for many holes, I try to optimize the process for maximum efficiency and tool life.
 For example, I would try to eliminate center drilling if possible to speed production.
 To do this, a coated tool can be used because of its reduced tool wear.
 Generally, micro-tools are not coated because of geometry.
 The thickness of a PVD coating can influence the nominal size of a micro-tool.
 For volume production, any coating used on the tool must be ultra thin (less than 0.001 mm) and very smooth.”

-Probably as important as all of the above questions is whether or not your people transition to micro-machining.
+Probably as important as all of these questions is whether or not your people transition to micromachining.
 Handling cutting tools that are smaller than a human hair requires not only new machining process considerations, but understanding the need for gentle handling of these fragile cutters.